d-ornen/deployer/README.md

 }
 ```

-If you're interesting in UPX, consider to visit it [home page](https://upx.github.io/).
+If you're not familiar with UPX, consider visiting it's [home page](https://upx.github.io/).

 So, let's create a pipeline that will build the binary from the Rust code with preinstalled `cargo-rel@0.1` action and then compress this binary with `upx-compress@0.1.0`.